IBM/wc-devops-utilities/doc/DeployControllerDesign.md

 DeployController is acting like a "Hub" to integrate all tools that you need to deploy WebSphere Commerce V9.
 With DeployController, you can customize the jobs and backend scripts based on your requirements, as well as deploying your WebSphere Commerce environment through the user interface instead of the command-line interface.

-As default, all container will be triggered from DeployController should be under commerce project with latest tag in private Docker repository.
+As default, all containers will be triggered from DeployController should be under commerce project with latest tag in private Docker repository.

 <!--Admin also can use role based access control to create different view for different user.